TungstenRPA/Docker/README.md

 # Deploy containerized RPA on AWS Fargate using Docker & Docker Compose
 [https://www.docker.com/blog/docker-compose-from-local-to-amazon-ecs/]
-AWS supports ECS or Fargate for Docker Containers.
-ECS is for dedicated servers and Fargate is just about containers.
+With [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html), you don't have to manage servers or clusters to run containerized applicatoins.
+You don't care about server types - all you need to think about is CPU strength and RAM.
 For learning Kofax RPA and deploing robots Fargate is adquate.
 ECS charges for machines, and Fargate charges per usage.
 Fargate costs only 2-3$/month for running occasional robots.
 ## Create a Docker Context for AWS
 Docker Desktop has a **default** context on the local machine.
 See it by typing **docker context ls**.
 ![image](https://user-images.githubusercontent.com/47416964/133095222-911b038f-1fc3-4c8a-8c6e-ccd3dc09fae8.png)